 Pest Fish Species

 All species of mainland yabbies (Cherax.spp) are listed as controlled fish.
 The only species found in Tasmania is Cherax destructor, which was first released in Tasmania’s midlands, and has since been transported to farm dams and waterways around the State.
-Yabbies have the potential to out-compete native crayfish and, due to their burrowing habits, have been blamed for dam failures.
+Yabbies have the potential to out-compete native crayfish and due to their burrowing habits have been blamed for dam failures.

-Goldfish show considerable colour variation in captivity, but in the wild tend to revert to their natural colour of olive green to golden bronze.
+Goldfish show considerable colour variation in captivity, but in the wild they tend to revert to their natural colour of olive green to golden bronze.
 Most Tasmanian populations are a result of releases from aquariums and are locally abundant in farm dams and some streams.
 They are believed to compete with native fish and have the potential to spread fish diseases and parasites.

 Pest Fish Fact Sheets